just-buildsystem/justbuild/doc/concepts/symlinks.md

 permissions.
 As such, they locally use the existing file CAS.
 Remotely, the existing execution protocol already allows the handling of symbolic links via corresponding Protobuf messages, therefore no extensions are needed.

+### Import resolved `git`-trees

+Finally, to be as flexible as possible in handling external repositories with (possibly) upwards symbolic links, we allow filesystem directories and archives to be imported also as partially or completely resolved `git`-trees.

+In a *partially resolved tree*, all relative upwards symbolic links confined to the tree get resolved, i.e., replaced by a copy of the entry they point to, if existing, or removed otherwise.
+This of course leaves relative non-upwards symbolic links in the `git`-tree, as they are supported objects.

+Alternatively, in a *completely resolved tree*, all relative symbolic links confined to the tree (whether upwards or not) get resolved, resulting in a `git`-tree free of all symbolic links.

+For reasons already described, absolute symbolic are never supported.

+As this process acts directly at the repository level, the resulting roots remain cacheable and their trees accessible in constant time.
+Moreover, to increase the chances of cache hits in `just-mr`, not only the resulting resolved trees are stored, but also the original, unresolved ones.